Skip to content

 Where your inputs come from isn't important as Vite simply consumes anything you provide to it.
 However, we recommended that you consider your main website CSS and JavaScript separate entries.

-The below example demonsrates this but you will need to keep in mind that the input keys should be unqiue otherwise rollup will automatically append an number to the end of the filename.
+The below example demonstrates this but you will need to keep in mind that the input keys should be unique otherwise rollup will automatically append an number to the end of the filename.
 See rollup's input documentation for more information.

 ts